HutterSoftware/Lagermeister/README.md

 ## Run and compile

-In the root path of repository are an run.sh and an build.sh.
-The scripts are build for linux shell.
+In the root path of repository are a run.sh and a build.sh.
+The scripts are build for linux and mac shell.